-All administration expenses, including the management fee and finance costs are accounted for on an accruals basis.
+All administration expenses, including the management fee and finance costs, are accounted for on an accruals basis.
 On the basis of the Board's expected long term split of returns equally between capital gains and income, the Company charges 50% of operating expenses to capital.
 Expenses which are incidental to the purchase or sale of an investment are charged to the capital column of the Statement of Comprehensive Income and allocated to capital reserves.

-g) Iaxation
+g) Taxation

 The Company is subject to Jersey income tax at a rate of 0%.
 The States of Jersey introduced a Goods & Services Tax ('GST') with effect from 1 May 2008.
 The Company does not suffer any irrecoverable GST as it has applied to the Controller of Income Tax for inclusion on the list of 'International Services Entities' of its administrator BNP Paribas Securities Services S.C.A.
 Jersey Branch, pursuant to the Goods & Services Tax (Jersey) Law 2007 and payment of the relevant application fees.
 As a result the tax charge (of the Company) consists solely of withholding tax suffered on income from overseas investments.
+See note 20 on page 54 regarding the Company's change in tax regime with effect from 1 September 2018.